theDeadIns/zombie/README.md

     ### Installation:
     #### Linux:

-    To install MySQL, open a terminal and type the following `sudo apt-get install mysql-server mysql-client` for ubuntu and devian.
+    To install MySQL, open a terminal and type the following:
+    ```
+    sudo apt-get install mysql-server mysql-client
+    ```
+    for ubuntu and devian.

     #### Windows: